Grilled Mahi Mahi with Blackened Seasoning

 Alright, let’s get to the process on grilling mahi mahi.
 It’s extremely easy to grill fish, and mahi mahi is no exception.
 Simply season, grill, and serve.

-1. Season.
-Brush the mahi mahi filets with melted butter and season them on all sides with the Blackened Seasoning.
+- Season.
+Brush the mahi mahi fillets with melted butter, then coat them evenly with the Blackened Seasoning.

 How Long to Grill Mahi Mahi